At St. Brigid, we have several ministries that reach out to our local and wider communities.

 Outreach Fund Committee

-This ministry, based on Jesus’ teaching of helping those in need, “reaches out” to provide that assistance.
-A committee comprised of parishioners and parish staff is responsible for oversight of the parish outreach fund.
-They meet monthly to consider requests for financial assistance from parishioners as well as local non-profit social service organization.
+This ministry, based on Jesus’ teaching of helping those in need, “reaches out” to provide assistance to our community.
+A committee comprised of parishioners and parish staff is responsible for the oversight of the parish outreach fund.

 St. Vincent de Paul Society (SVDP)

 This is an international Catholic organization of lay persons founded by Frederic Ozanam, under the patronage of St. Vincent de Paul.
 It seeks, in a spirit of justice and charity and by person-to-person involvement of its members, to help those who are in need of food, clothing, and financial assistance.
 Our volunteers are here at various hours during the week to assist with food, clothing, and financial assistance in emergency situations.
 There is a monthly food drive on the first full weekend of the month to supply the pantry.
-Special activities include the Thanksgiving food drive, Christmas gifts for the children through the Advent Sharing Tree, and a Summer school supply drive to assist and encourage enthusiasm for the new school year.
+Special activities include the Thanksgiving food drive, Christmas gifts for the children through the Advent Sharing Tree Drive, an Annual Baby Shower Drive that helps young unwed mothers choosing Life for their unborn child(ren), and a Summer school supply drive to assist and encourage enthusiasm for the new school year.
 The St. Brigid SVDP Conference meets on the first Monday of each month.

 In July, St. Brigid held our annual School Supply Drive.
 Through the generosity of our parishioners, this drive helped out 71 children and two elementary schools.
 Thank you, St. Brigid, for supporting this wonderful effort of providing the children in our community with the school supplies needed to start school prepared.

-Regarding usage of the St. Vincent de Paul Facilities, including Refrigerators and/or Storage Room, all persons or ministries must contact Brother Francis at 210-696-0896, ext.
+Regarding usage of the St. Vincent de Paul Facilities, including Refrigerators and/or Storage Room, all persons or ministries must contact Connie Lopez at 210-696-0896, ext.
 214. Thank you.